A Flexible Vision Correction Procedure to Rid You of Glasses and Contacts.

 A True LASIK Alternative

-The Visian ICL is a true alternative to LASIK vision correction, different in most every way.
+The EVO ICL is a true alternative to LASIK vision correction, different in most every way.
 Patients who have corneas too thin or prescriptions too high and are thus not candidates for LASIK have a fantastic option for lasting vision correction and independence from glasses and contacts!

-Is the Visian ICL Right For Me?
+Is the EVO ICL Right For Me?

-The Visian Implantable Collamer Lens is an amazing solution for patients seeking vision correction.
+The EVO Implantable Collamer Lens is an amazing solution for patients seeking vision correction.
 To determine if the ICL is the right vision correction procedure for you, we require each patient to come in for an extensive consultation.
 This consultation takes approximately 2 hours.
 We will conduct a dilated eye exam and perform several diagnostic tests to evaluate the health of your eyes, document your refractive error, and map your unique eye characteristics.
 You will then meet with Dr. Leone, our board-certified vision correction surgeon, to discuss your vision goals and develop a personalized vision correction treatment plan specific to you.

 While many factors are considered to determine whether ICL is the best vision correction procedure for you—age, prescription strength, ocular structure being a few—there are some questions that can generally help you determine your potential candidacy.